FOR VOLUNTARY ORGANISATIONS:

-From 30 June 2016, any change in the details must be notified to Companies House when the company's next confirmation statement (which will replace the annual return) is submitted.
+From 30 June 2016, any change in the details must be notified to Companies House when the company's next confirmation statement (which replaces the annual return) is submitted.
 If the company chooses to have its register held at Companies House [see below], details must be notified at once, without waiting until the next confirmation statement is due.

 Where the register must/may be kept

 Until 30 June 2016, the PSC register had to be kept with the company's other registers (members, directors and secretaries, charges) at its registered office or at a single alternative inspection location (SAIL) that has been notified to Companies House.